cornsmith/five-hundred/README.md

 # Five Hundred Card Game
 Five hundred card game engine with basic rule-based AI.
 Play the game from the command line.

-Engine built for experimentation with Re-inforcement Learning. _No RL implemented yet_
+Engine built for experimentation with Reinforcement Learning. _No RL implemented yet_

 #### AI Components
 3 main components of gameplay: